virajSandakelum/Web-Server/README.md

 Preparing the Environment to Run the Program

-1. Clone the Git Repository From the by GitHub or Download the Zip file From my GitHub
+1. Clone the Git Repository From by GitHub or Download the Zip file From my GitHub
 ```bash
   https://github.com/virajSandakelum/Web-Server.git
 ```